xarvh/elm-gamepad/README.md

 that this library uses, **you will need to manually add a port**.
 You can use the one provided in [port/](https://github.com/xarvh/elm-gamepad/tree/master/port).

-Gamepad support is very inconsistent and varies wildly with the browser, the browser version, the operative system and the installed gamepad drivers.
+Browser gamepad support is very inconsistent and varies wildly with the browser, the browser version, the operative system and the installed gamepad drivers.

 If you are lucky, the browser will recognize your gamepad(s) as a